stroxler/music-notes/maj7b5-chords.md

 and resolution, which is of course also how a normal II -> V behaves;
 the difference is that we've moved practically all the *other* notes so we're getting a strongly "altered" sound.
+- Note that you *could* actually go from this to the bII7, at which point you'd much more clearly be outlining a dominant suspension to regular via tritone sub.
+But that's not usually actually how this is used, it usually goes either to V (neapolitan classic cadence) or to I (neapolitan plagal cadence)

 But in addition to resolving a tritone down, which suggests a Neapolitan bII -> V, I actually see it pop up a lot and resolving to *I* in